 What is Offline's role in Subscribed Calendars?

 When it comes to your personal Offline Calendar, Offline only controls one piece of a much bigger puzzle.
-Offline will continuously ‘push’ out information about your membership benefits to the local calendar you use.
-We are then relying on a steady internet connection and your local calendar to pick up on this information and also to display it correctly.
+Offline continuously 'pushes' out your membership info to the local calendar you use.
+We are then relying on a steady internet connection and your local calendar to pick up on this information and display it correctly.

 There are settings on your local calendar that may impact how Offline's information comes through, such as how frequently the calendar is looking for Offline updates.